GC AI

 Learning Legal AI Is the Other Half of the Purchase

 Buying a platform is not the same as adopting one.
-The in-house teams that get the most out of legal AI in 2026 invest in their team's AI fluency alongside the software.
+The teams that get the most out of legal AI in 2026 invest in their team’s AI fluency alongside the in-house legal software.

 Prompt engineering, auditing AI output, building playbooks, and understanding where hallucination enters legal workflows are the new legal skills every in-house lawyer needs.
-More than 5,000 legal professionals have taken our California CLE-eligible classes, taught by former general counsels, and you can take a free one at gc.ai/learn-ai.
+More than 6,000 legal professionals have taken our California CLE-eligible classes, taught by former general counsels, and you can take a free class here.

 Solo GC, Lean Team, or Full Department: Who GC AI Is Built For

 The GC AI customer base ranges from a solo general counsel at a Series B startup to a ten-person department inside a public company.
 What those teams share is an in-house workload (commercial contracts, employment, privacy, IP, regulatory, board matters, litigation management, compliance) across one lawyer, three lawyers, or ten.
+For a deeper look at how legal departments manage those regulatory, governance, and compliance responsibilities, see our guide to corporate legal compliance.
 A lean team needs GC AI because it is the only platform that covers that workload end to end.
 A larger in-house department needs GC AI because most of its work is still in-house-shaped, regardless of headcount.

 Lean teams are hardest hit by tool sprawl.
 They cannot evaluate twelve platforms and integrate five.
 They need one platform that covers the work that hits the desk every day: contract review, redlining against a playbook, research, intake, matter memory, Word drafting, and the occasional “what is market for this clause” question at 9 p.m.
 That is the workload GC AI covers, and the published $500 seat with a 14-day trial and no seat minimum means you can start without a procurement cycle, regardless of your team size.